garrandall/popular-music-data/tracks/teenage-daughters-martina-mcbride.md

 She rolls her eye's when I'm funny
 But she's sweet when she wants money and her freedom Oh my god, she's got a car
-Swears they wont go far
+Swears they won't go far
-And i wish i believed 'em
+And I wish I believed 'em